 A Joy To Cast

 The Redington Classic Trout is very lightweight and comfortable to cast, all day long.
 You won’t suffer from fatigue with this rod as you may do when using stiffer or heavier rods.

 Not only this, but it has a heightened sensitivity that really allows you to feel the load and unload easily, every single time you cast.
 You will undoubtedly become a better caster and fly fisher altogether if you use this rod.

 Highly Specialized for Trout Fishing

 Normally, highly specialized rods come with a hefty price, making them unattainable for your average angler.
-This is not true for the Redington-Classic Trout at a very reasonable price.
+This rod can, however, be had for a very reasonable price.

 Redington has worked their magic by reinventing the classic rods of the 1970s, with all the flex and accuracy you need to fly fish for trout.
 It’s the perfect combination for a day on a trout river.